 Soil samples were collected at random from the marked out area at a depth of 0-15cm using soil auger.
-The samples were carefully mixed, packed, labeled and put in polythene bags and taken to the laboratory for soil physico---chemical analysis.
+The samples were carefully mixed, packed, labeled and put in polythene bags and taken to the laboratory for soil physical-chemistry analysis.
 The chemical properties analyzed were soil pH, electrical conductivity, organic matter, total nitrogen, available phosphorus, exchangeable bases, exchangeable acidity, effective cation exchange capacity and base saturation.
 These were determined using Standard Laboratory Procedures.

 The experimental design used was Randomized Complete Block Design with three replications.
 The experimental area measured 24m by 12m giving a total area of 288m2.
 Each treatment plot measured 2m by 3m and demarcated from one another by 1.5m path.
 Each treatment plot had 12 stands of cucumber spaced at 1 x 0.5m distance.